 There is no place in church for the infertile woman.

-There are no celebrations for her mourning.
-There are no moments of prayer to commemorate another failure, another year lost, another piece of her heart ripped away as she loses the hope of becoming a mother.
+another piece of her heart ripped away as she loses the hope of becoming a

 Her pain is invisible.
 Untouched.
 Unmentioned.
 Misunderstood.
-Ignored.
-Restrained.
-Rejected.
-Patronized.

 There is no place in church for the infertile woman.